insanity54/nanowrimo2017_practice/storynotes.md

 Tsubasa uses the Place Card’s second projection slot to store a projection which acts as an initialization function.
 It can be different for different types of cards, but for Burst of Embers, Burst of Ember’s variables (intensity, delay before unsealing, and duration) are set depending on how Tsubasa throws the card. arm extension equals intensity. speed of finger flick equals delay before unsealing. rotation of wrist twist equals duration of burst.)

+### Emminential Provenance

+The projection used to seal a second projection in a place card.

 ### Etherial Void

 A sphere of purple/black which erases anything it touches.
 WMD if expanded largely.

 ## Story Problems